erenyeager101/Heart-Disease-monitoring/README.md

 The goal of this project is to predict the presence of heart disease in a patient based on several medical features.
 We evaluate multiple machine learning algorithms to determine the most accurate model.

+## Overview
+If you want to view the project deatis on youtube watch it here -> https://youtu.be/3Txp134133s

 ## Dataset Information

 The dataset contains the following columns: